joncalhoun/golb/io-reader.md

 ::: This is the title of the aside
 This is some extra side content that is relevant, but not necessary to enjoy the blog post.
 :::

+## Next up

+Put more content here under the h2 tag.